markcmurphy/devdocs-portal/Customers.md

 ## Customer Addresses

-Customer Addresses refer to the mailing address and the phone number associated with a Customer Account.
+Customer Addresses refers to the mailing address and the phone number associated with a Customer Account.
 Customers may have multiple addresses stored against them.

 For *V2 Customer Addresses* endpoint operations, see [Customer Addresses V2](https://developer.bigcommerce.com/api-reference/customer-subscribers/customers-api/customer-addresses).